Tony Hwang: Elections

 Hwang was endorsed by State Senator John McKinney.
 McKinney vacated the Senate seat to run for governor, but subsequently lost in the Republican primary to Thomas C. Foley.

 In 2016, Hwang received re-election endorsements from Robert H. Steele, John Kasich, the Connecticut League of Conservation Voters, and the National Federation of Independent Business.
 During the 2016 election, he retained his seat as state senator for the 28th district, winning with over 60% of the vote; and defeating Democratic nominee Philip Dwyer.

 In 2018, Hwang defeated Democratic nominee Michelle McCabe with 52% of the vote; in a rematch in 2020, Hwang defeated McCabe a second time with 51.7% of the vote.

-In 2022, Hwang will face off against Tim Gavin, a 28-year-old Yale graduate and Army Veteran who decided to run due to Hwang's stances on various forms of voting.
+In 2022, Hwang faced off against Tim Gavin, a 28-year-old Yale graduate and Army Veteran who decided to run due to Hwang's stances on various forms of voting.

 At various points since 2013, Hwang has publicly considered running for statewide office, and in 2017 had an exploratory committee for governor.
 Thus far, Hwang has opted not to run for statewide office.

 Tenure and political positions

 In 2019, the Connecticut League of Conservation Voters gave Hwang a "lifetime score" of 88% and called him "a thoughtful voice on the environment and conservation," citing his advocacy for the Long Island Sound Blue Plan and State Water Plan.
 The group endorsed Hwang's campaign for the state Senate in 2014.
 In 2019, he supported a plastic bag ban.

 The Hartford Courant described Hwang in 2019 as a moderate Republican.
 During the 2016 Republican Party presidential primaries, Hwang supported John Kasich, and was named Connecticut state chairman of Kasich's campaign.
 He hosted campaign events with Kasich in the state.
 Hwang opposed Donald Trump and condemned Trump's insults targeting women, minorities, immigrants, and persons with disabilities; Hwang said in October 2016: "Trump's comments are unacceptable under any circumstances.
 It perpetuates the potential cycle of violence.
 I can't say it strong enough that I condemn them.
 I have never supported him because of those comments."

 As of 2020, Hwang is the ranking member of the state Senate committees on housing, higher education, public safety and security, and transportation.
 Hwang was a member of the Legislative Environment Committee in 2011 and 2012.

 Hwang voted against a pro-net neutrality bill in 2018, arguing that the matter is a federal issue.
 Like most Connecticut Republican legislators, Hwang opposes the legalization of marijuana; he opposed proposals in 2019 to legalize, tax, and regulate recreational marijuana in Connecticut.
 He is an outspoken opponent of legalized gambling in Connecticut, and has opposed moves to allow additional casinos and other gambling businesses to operate in the state.
-He has supported stronger gun control legislation.